informalsystems/hermes/guide/src/tx_channel.md

 __Example__

+We can now acknowledge on `ibc-0` that `ibc-1` has accepted the opening of the channel:

 ```shell
 $ hermes -c config.toml tx raw chan-open-ack ibc-0 ibc-1 connection-0 transfer transfer -d channel-0 -s channel-1 | jq
 ```